bukizzz/Ollama-Clip-Anything/README.md

 ### Prerequisites

 - Python 3.11 (recommended) or later
-- FFmpeg (must be installed and in system PATH)
+- FFmpeg (must be installed on your system.
+If not in system PATH, specify its path in `core/config.py`)
 - NVIDIA GPU (optional but recommended for faster processing)

 ### Step-by-Step Installation